 - Graphical code coverage analysis allows of structural coverage to fulfill ISO26262 requirements

-- Profiling functions based on instruction pointer trace data from On-chip Emulators (MCDS and SPU) including AURORA trace, Nexus, ETM, ETB, instruction pointer snooping or simulator output
+- Profiling functions based on instruction pointer trace data from On-chip Emulators (MCDS and SPU) including AURORA trace, Nexus, ETM, ETB, TMC, instruction pointer snooping or simulator output

 - The Universal Emulation Configurator (UEC) describes measuring tasks for on-chip emulators

 - Parallel test of software for multiple cores independently of their architecture within one user interface

 - Synchronization of multiple cores for the debugging (common start and stop) and parallel visualization of context information after synchronized program execution

 - Graphical visualization of variables from programs of different cores as time-based two-dimensional diagram in a common view